montilab/best-practices/vignettes/workflow-automation/README.md

 1. Run `roxygen2::roxygenize()` to update help documentation
 2. Run `devtools::check()` to makes sure the package builds and all tests pass
+3. Run `devtools::spell_check()` to catch any spelling mistakes
-3. Run `BiocCheck::BiocCheck()` if you’re really ambitious
+4. Run `BiocCheck::BiocCheck()` if you’re really ambitious
-4. Run `pkgdown::build_site()` to update the usage documentation /
+5. Run `pkgdown::build_site()` to update the usage documentation /
     package landing site
-5. Potentially rebuild your Docker Image
+6. Potentially rebuild your Docker Image
-6. Push latest image to Docker hub
+7. Push latest image to Docker hub

 During development you can do this manually with each major change, but for maintaining large packages, this gets time consuming.
 Additionally,